Skip to content

 Our plans for the future of the Bath Assembly Rooms

-The Assembly Rooms returned to the management of the National Trust in March 2023, and we're working to develop a new Georgian experience, currently due to open in late 2026.
+The Assembly Rooms returned to the management of the National Trust in March 2023, and we're working to develop a new Georgian experience.
+Once building work begins we estimate the property will be closed for eighteen to twenty-four months.

-Visiting the rooms will be different whilst this major project gets under way to reveal the history of the Rooms in Georgian Bath.
+Visiting the rooms will be different whilst we prepare for this major project to get under way to reveal the history of the Rooms in Georgian Bath.

 You can read more about our plans for the future here.